AI Architecture User Guide

 Validity Window

 The valid_minutes field (typically 15–60 minutes) tells the EA how long the AI expects its assessment to remain relevant.
-The EA converts this to a validUntil timestamp.
-Until that time passes, no new periodic request is sent (saving API costs).
+The EA converts this to a validUntil timestamp and uses it to avoid sending unnecessary refresh requests — until that time passes, no new periodic request is sent (saving API costs).
 When it expires, the next new bar triggers a refresh.

 The AI adapts this window based on conditions: in volatile markets, it may set a shorter validity (5–10 minutes) to ensure frequent updates; in quiet markets, it may extend to 30–60 minutes.